Mr-DinoBlack/Data_projects_TripleTen/NYC Airbnb Investment Property Analysis Project README.md

 ### Technologies
 * To build this project, I used Google Sheets.
-Within this tool I utilized Advanced Google Spreadsheets practices.